PuruVJ/vite-preset-react/README.md

 yarn add -D vite-preset-react
 ```

-Enhance your vite config with the Preact preset plugin in your `vite.config.ts` or `vite.config.js`:
+Enhance your vite config with the React preset plugin in your `vite.config.ts` or `vite.config.js`:

 ```js
 import { defineConfig } from "vite";